 The need for such a group is now pressing: over the past few decades, scholars working in a wide and diverse range of fields all across the humanities have come to realize that melodrama, once considered a marginal dramatic form, is–and has been for some time–the dominant narrative form of modern mass culture worldwide.
 Its history, long neglected, has begun to be recovered, and we have found in it the record of a startling, almost pandemic process of diffusion, development, and growth.
 Melodrama’s history is a world history, and one that involves all cultures, mediums, and modes.
 To understand it, we must study it in that way.

-Our membership includes more than eighty scholars, at all levels, working across a broad range of disciplines and areas of specialization.
+Our membership includes more than one hundred thirty scholars, at all levels, working across a broad range of disciplines and areas of specialization.
 Our goal is to gain the inclusion of all those whose research bears on the topic today, and we welcome everyone in the scholarly community whose work is concerned with melodrama in any way.
 Please join us.
 By becoming a member, you can sign up to receive our newsletter which will provide highlights on the most recent publications, CFPs, events, and member productions of various types.
 If you’d like to send your recent publication, CFP, event, or media production to be included in the email you can email us here: Melodrama Research Consortium

 The MRC has also begun its first collaborative initiative, the Melodrama Database Project (MDP), which has as its aim the creation of a comprehensive, open-platform database of international stage, film, television, and new media melodrama.
 The MDP now involves the work of more than thirty of our members, and we have begun to form data collection networks and database design teams.
 Our initial goal is quite simple: a shared meta-data catalogue of works that would enable broad, intermedial, cross-period, and interdisciplinary study.
 We welcome the participation of anyone who wishes to be involved in this project, and we will offer support and assistance for local grant proposals to carry out portions of the effort.